joshpom/concession-promotion-cannibalization/README.md

 information); all sales figures, attendance counts, and item volumes are synthetic but structured to preserve the statistical patterns and directional findings of the original analysis.

-The headline deliverable is the rendered report in `reports/cannibalization_analysis.html`.

 ---

 ## The question